What is India's pathway to limit global warming to 1.5°C?

 Fuel shares refer only to energy demand of the sector.
 Deployment of synthetic fuels is not represented in these pathways.

-The Deep Electrification pathway – which best captures the potential for electrification of the sector – shows the greatest reduction in emissions intensity due to a high share of renewables (47% in 2040 and 76% in 2050), which could be driven by such as electric vehicle (EV) subsidies and a rollout of charging infrastructure.2 India has implemented several policy measures to accelerate the adoption of EVs by offering subsidies to lower the initial purchase cost of EVs.
+The Deep Electrification pathway – which best captures the potential for electrification of the sector with share of electricity in transport energy mix reaching 47% in 2040 and 76% in 2050.
+This scenario also shows the greatest reduction in emissions due to a high share of renewables in the power mix.
+The uptake of electric vehicle (EV) is to be supported by subsidies and a rollout of charging infrastructure.3 India has implemented several policy measures to accelerate the adoption of EVs by offering subsidies to lower the initial purchase cost of EVs.

 While these pathways see some remaining oil in the mix by 2050, it could be further reduced by the introduction of synthetic fuels, which are not modelled in these pathways.
 They are however associated with large energy requirements, which could limit their scale-up.